 Computer has three short beeps as it starts

 Caution: Some of the steps below recommend removing physical parts within the computer.
 While in the computer, be sure you're aware of ESD and its potential hazards.
 Information about ESD and proper grounding techniques is found on our ESD help page.

 Remove added memory

-If you've recently added or tried to add additional memory to the computer and have started getting these beeps.
-Remove all new memory you've added to the computer.
+If you've recently added or tried to add additional memory to the computer and have started getting these beeps, remove the new memory you've added to the computer.
 If the computer works fine after removing the new memory, your memory is either incompatible or defective.

 Open the computer and reseat memory

-Sometimes when the computer is moved or over time a memory stick can become loose causing the computer to be unable to read the memory or get errors as it's reading it.
-Try fixing this issue by opening the computer removing each of the memory sticks you have in the computer and then placing them back into the computer.
+Sometimes when the computer is moved, or over time, a memory stick can become loose, causing the computer to be unable to read the memory or get errors as it's reading it.
+Try fixing this issue by opening the computer, removing each of the memory sticks, and placing them back into the memory slots.

 Reboot the computer

-Try reboot the computer two or more times.
+Try to reboot the computer two or more times.
 Some computers may have difficulties detecting the memory at first.
-If this works, but you need to reboot the computer several times each time you start you computer you may have an incompatible memory.
+If this works, but you have to reboot the computer several times each time you start the computer, you may still have an incompatible memory stick.

 Swap memory location

 If reseating the memory did not resolve the issue, try swapping the location of the memory.
 If you have only one stick of memory in the computer, try moving it to another memory slot and then boot the computer.

-If you have more than one stick of memory try removing all but one stick of memory and boot the computer.
+If you have more than one stick of memory, try removing all but one stick of memory and boot the computer.
 If this does not resolve the issue, remove that stick of memory and try one of the other sticks of memory.
 Repeat for each stick of memory in the computer, to check if any one of the memory sticks is causing the problem.

-If you have access to another computer that uses the same memory, try using its known good memory in your computer.
+If you have access to another computer that uses the same memory, take memory from that computer and install in your computer as a test.